supervisely/developer-portal/app-development/neural-network-integration/inference/instance-segmentation.md

 ## Release your code as a Supervisely App.

 Refer to [How to Release your App](https://developer.supervise.ly/app-development/basics/from-script-to-supervisely-app) for all releasing details.
-In current tutorial we'll quickly observe the key concepts for our app:
+In current tutorial we'll quickly observe the key concepts of our app.

 ### Repository structure